 - Indian Figs are native to the Americas, but have successfully invaded most of the Mediterranean region after they were introduced in the 1500s.
 They also became a plague in Australia in the 19th and early 20th centuries, prompting government policies to eradicate them.
 A more common name for Indian figs is "prickly pear cactus", for clarity.

 - Hydrangeas are not native to the Azores, but began to proliferate there after being brought over.

 - Garlic mustard, native to Europe, is a huge problem in North America.

-- A German soccer team trainer once famously stated that a certain African player should go back to Africa to dribble around the cacti; little did he know that there's not a single cactus growing on the whole African continent.
+- A German soccer team trainer once famously stated that a certain African player should go back to Africa to dribble around the cacti; little did he know that there's only one cactus species that can be found on the whole African continent, the mistletoe cactus.

 - Rhododendron ponticum is not native to the UK, having been introduced in the 18th century (it had existed in region prior to the last Ice Age but had not recolonised after the ice retreated).
 It has caused untold damage to the native flora and fauna and is considered a major pest with eradication strategies having been in place for years.
 However, it's found everywhere so people often don't realise that it's an introduced species, or how much damage it's doing to the environment.
 This lack of awareness is especially evident in period shows where, despite the producers doing their best to make the location look as un-modern as possible, they don't tend to care if plants such as rhododendron appear in shot despite them not having been introduced to the country at the time of the show's setting.

 - In Last Chance to See, Douglas Adams notes that privet, that plant synonymous with dull suburban hedgerows, has become an absolute menace on islands where European settlers wanted to mark their borders with something that reminded them of home.